SmileyJoe/java-tests/README.md

 This is a simple settings class, uses bitwise operations to save a number of settings as a single integer.

 This saves space and is faster to access and process.

+# Generics

+Simple class to show the type loss when using generics.

+## Example

+The example creates an `ArrayList<Integer>`, this is then populated with a `String` and an `Integer` which is succesfully stored, the values are then printed.